KurtClarkKieferRomero/Cybersecurity-Notes/6 - Main Notes/HackTheBox/Module-Linux/Linux Fundamentals.md

 #### Navigating nano text editor
 The interface is shown with Carets(`^`) and a character for example: `^G Get Help`.

 The `^` means just `Ctrl +` whichever the character is next to it so `^G` means `Ctrl + G` will get you help

+the `M-` is a meta-key sequence that can accept `alt, cmd, esc` *twice* then the character associated with it.
 ### Reference
 [[Linux Cheat Sheet.pdf]]